tuw-cpsg/tuw-cpsg.github.io/tutorials/daisy/README.md

 ![Pioneer 3-AT daisy.](./network.png)

-`daisy` automatically connects to the access point `<SSID>` over its interface `wlan0` when available.
+The Raspberry Pi `daisy-pi` automatically connects to the access point `<SSID>` over its interface `wlan0` when available and is the gateway of the Jetson TK1.
 Denise manages the accounts and connection details (SSID, IPs, username and password) -> contact for account creation.

 [Setup a hotspot](https://wiki.ubuntuusers.de/Howto/Hotspot_auf_PC_einrichten/)
 with the appropriate SSID and password.
 Start the hotspot with